justanotherfoundry/freemix-glyphsapp/README.md

 ### Print Coeffs

-Prints the interpolation coefficients for each master in all instances.
+Prints the interpolation coefficients for each master in all instances (make sure the Macro Panel is open).

 ### Remove Backup Layers